On this daySep 28, 1868

 When Louisiana voters took to the polls in April 1868, most voted to accept the new Reconstruction constitution and supported Union-loyalist Republic politicians in local elections.
 St. Landry Parish was an anomaly; voters there rejected the constitution and supported white supremacist, former Confederate Democratic candidates -- but the narrow margins showed the community’s white voters that they shared the ballot box with a large, politically powerful black electorate.

-After half-hearted efforts to sway black voters to the Democratic party failed, many white voters in St. Landry resorted to violent intimidation tactics.
+After half-hearted efforts to sway black voters to the white-controlled Democratic party failed, many white voters in St. Landry resorted to violent intimidation tactics.
 In response, Republicans like Emerson Bentley, white publisher of the radical St. Landry Progress newspaper, organized and encouraged black people to become politically active.
 Racial and political tensions continued to escalate as the 1868 presidential election neared.

 On September 28, a local judge physically attacked Mr. Bentley in Opelousas, the parish seat, while he was teaching at a local school he had helped to establish for black children.
 The students fled, shouting, and in the confusion, many black people in the streets wrongly believed Mr. Bentley had been killed.
 Fearing they were next, Republicans in Opelousas panicked and summoned black allies from the nearby town of Washington to help mount a defense.
 Hearing of armed black men gathered nearby, white men assembled and quickly attacked.
 The black forces were dispelled or arrested but the violence continued.
 The next night, white forces marched twenty-seven of the twenty-nine arrested black men from jail and shot them dead, with the sheriff’s full cooperation.
 For the next two weeks, murderous violence swept the parish as white mobs terrorized the black community.
 The fear was so great that black people stayed off the streets and tied red strings around their arms to signify to white patrols that they had surrendered and sought white protection.
 When the attacks subsided, six white people had been killed, three Republican and three Democrat, while at least 100 black people were dead.